 How can we measure the energy consumed during machining on a traditional lathe machine?

-The specific cutting energy is a more precise word for determining the energy demand of any typical machining process. (i.e., the amount of energy used to machine a unit volume of material).
-That particular process’s power and MRR (material removal rate) are used to compute this.
+The specific cutting energy is a more precise word for determining the energy demand of any typical machining process. (i.e., the amount of energy used to machine a unit of material).
+The process’s power and MRR (material removal rate) are used to compute this.

 You can also make use of the following: